PERSONAL INSURANCE

 THE FASTEST REVIEW STARTS WITH CLEAN HOUSEHOLD DOCUMENTS

-POLICIESCurrent home, auto, umbrella, valuables, flood, rental or specialty policy declarations.
+POLICIESCurrent home, auto, umbrella, valuables, flood, rental or specialty policy declarations pages.

-PROPERTYAddresses, occupancy, year built, updates, renovation work, roof, values and ownership structure.
+PROPERTYAddresses, occupancy, year built, updates, renovation work, roof age and ownership structure.

-VEHICLESVehicles, drivers, garaging addresses, business use, student drivers and specialty vehicles.
+VEHICLESVehicle list, driver list, garaging addresses, business use, student or teen drivers and specialty vehicles.

-VALUABLESAppraisals, schedules, receipts, photos, storage details and travel or off-premises concerns.
+VALUABLESAppraisals, schedules, receipts, photos, storage details and any travel or off-premises use concerns.

-CHANGESNew home, new driver, marriage, divorce, trust, LLC, rental, renovation or major purchase.
+CHANGESNew home, new driver, marriage, divorce, trust, LLC, rental, renovation or major purchase since last review.

 WHEN PERSONAL INSURANCE BECOMES MORE COMPLEX